-The hoard, unearthed in the Clowne area in summer 2014, consists of ten medieval coins from the reigns of King Stephen and King Henry II.
+The hoard, unearthed in the Clowne area in summer 2014, consists of ten medieval coins from various dates in the 12th century.

 At Derby coroners’ court on Friday, coroner Michael Bird concluded the hoard qualified as treasure under the Treasure Act 1996.